arya-chak/QB-Pre-Snap-Simulator/README.md

 5. Flashcards for memorizing pros and cons of certain formations
 6. Snap or Audible game mode
 7. Leverage recognition mode
-8. Dind gap based on d-line alignment mode
+8. Find gap based on d-line alignment mode
+9. Best route from tree mode